-Effects of noisy signaling pathway.
-E. coli swims at low density in a succession of straight second-long runs and short reorientations, the tumbles.
-The duration of the runs has been shown to fluctuate over time scales of tens to hundreds of seconds.
+During the run-and-tumble swimming of E. coli, the duration of the runs has been shown to fluctuate over time scales of tens to hundreds of seconds.
 The random walk therefore alternates large explorations and short local searches.
-We have recently shown how this behavior results from specific elements of the architecture of the chemotaxis pathway.
+We have recently shown how this behavior results from specific elements of the architecture of the chemotaxis pathway, the "sense of smell” associated with motility.
 This behavior has been theoretically argued to be an optimal exploration strategy of homogeneous environment for any flagellated bacterium and to improve the chemotactic behavior, despite having been so far reported only in E. coli.
+Moreover, the average behavior of single cells vary widely from one clone to the next in the population.
+THis has been shown to have strong effects on the performance of a population in and across differnet environments.
 We therefore are interested in the following questions:

 - Is the fluctuating dynamics truly improving the chemotaxis in E. coli?